-Annual Plan - A plan that describes the activities of the local authority, with a particular focus on the financial year for which the document is produced.
+Annual Plan - A plan that describes the activities of the local authority in relation to the LTP, with a particular focus on the financial year for which the document is produced.

 Asset - Something of value that Council owns on behalf of the people of Te Awa Kairangi ki Tai Lower Hutt, such as roads, drains, parks, and buildings.